Overview of the Right to Counsel National Campaign

 R2C released Americans’ Views on Public Defenders and the Right to Counsel, a report outlining the results of R2C’s year-long opinion research focused on how well Americans understand public defense and their right to counsel and an accompanying strategic messaging guide to help R2C consortium members and allies tailor key message components to their own constituencies and needs.
 To promote the report, JPO hosted a well-received Facebook Live event and made presentations throughout the year about the findings from Americans’ Views and system actors’ roles in ensuring the right to counsel at national conferences.

-R2C will host its third annual meeting in November 2017 at the U.S. Department of Justice.
+R2C hosted its third annual meeting at the Bureau of Justice Assistance, a part of the Office of Justice Programs at the U.S. Department of Justice.